gmberton/image-matching-models/docs/source/model_details.md

 * `MINIMA` model runtimes are listed in the order: `superpoint-lightglue, LoFTR, RoMa (large), RoMa (tiny)`

 * `RDD` model runtimes are listed in the order: `sparse, star (semi-dense), lightglue, aliked`

-* `UPAL` currently exposes point extraction and matching only.